docker/docs/content/faq/security/single-sign-on/users-faqs.md

 ### Is Docker SSO fully synced with the IdP?

+> **Beta feature**
+>
-_Optional Just-in-Time (JIT) provisioning configuration is only available in Private Beta when you use the Admin Console.
+> Optional Just-in-Time (JIT) provisioning configuration is only available in Private Beta when you use the Admin Console.
 Otherwise, JIT is enabled by default.
-This feature will be available for all users soon._
+This feature will be available for all users soon.
+{ .experimental }

 Docker SSO provides Just-in-Time (JIT) provisioning by default, with an option to disable JIT.
 Users are provisioned when a user authenticates with SSO.
-If a user leaves the organization, administrators must sign in to Docker Hub and manually [remove the user](https://docs.docker.com/admin/organization/members/#remove-a-member-or-invitee) from the organization.
+If a user leaves the organization, administrators must sign in to Docker Hub and manually [remove the user](../../../admin/organization/members.md#remove-a-member-or-invitee) from the organization.

-[SCIM](https://docs.docker.com/security/for-admins/scim/) is available to provide full synchronization with users and groups.
+[SCIM](../../../security/for-admins/scim/) is available to provide full synchronization with users and groups.
 When you auto-provision users with SCIM, the recommended configuration is to disable JIT so that all auto-provisioning is handled by SCIM.

 Additionally, you can use the [Docker Hub API](/docker-hub/api/latest/) to complete this process.